Denis Meunier

 In the cellar

 “The day after picking, the juice is in barrel,” François likes to say.
 For the chardonnay, he uses a pneumatic press, but presses very slowly, between three and a half and four hours per press.
 He then lets the juice “go-to-brown” to oxidize all the unstable, oxidative components, then lets it settle for a full year before racking.
 On average, the goal is to have only 10% new oak for the alcoholic and malolactic fermentation for the chardonnay; François favors Chassin and Rousseau French oak.
 Prior to malolactic, light bâttonage is done and after malolactic, the chardonnay is left on the full lees until just before harvest; the wines are bottled in December.
 François’ goal is to use as little SO2 as possible while assuring the wine is clean and stable.
 “Less and less” is the goal.
 He attains this through protective, reductive practices and by now his total SO2 levels are lower than the Demeter maximum range for biodynamic winemaking.
-You will not find a botryitisized, overly-rich chardonnay (which is in fashion now) in the Lequin-Colin range; nor will you find an overtly reductive style (also currently in fashion).
+You will not find a botryitisized, overly-rich chardonnay in the Lequin-Colin range; nor will you find an overtly reductive style.
 What you will find is a transparent and evocative expression of chardonnay from the strikingly different climats in the Lequin-Colin stable.

 For pinot noir, the process is a bit different.
 The harvest is handled the same way, in terms of picking being determined by acidity rather than sugar level.
 When the grapes come in, a determination is made as to how much whole cluster will be included.
 This is entirely vintage dependent.
 François is a believer in the beneficial uses of stems for extracting color, giving structure, as an antioxidant.
 However, he is also cautious about unripe stems adding herbaceous characteristics to the wine.